- Home

 Once the new signal is installed and operational at Oak Hollow, the city will revisit the intersection to see if further study is needed.

 View the Jan.
-25, 2022 City Council Workshop presentation (PDF).
+25, 2022 City Council Workshop presentation (PDF) on Traffic Signals Warrant Studies.

 What are Traffic Signal Warrant Studies?